Being authentic means different things to different people. This post is entirely about my views about me being authentic, nothing more.

 Call me cynical if you must.
 However, after living through just short of five decades, “being hot” usually has a sexual connotation associated with it.
 I don’t care for some random male to find me “hot.”

-Finding me funny, intelligent, kind, warm, and loving has much more meaning – and depth – than being wrinkle-free or being “bedding” material.
+Finding me funny, intelligent, kind, warm, and loving has much more meaning—and depth—than being wrinkle-free, being “bedding” material, or having an out-of-this-world sexiness quotient.

 In short,* being authentic has always been one my core values.
 Always.

-Internally, I felt young, vibrant, fun, and ready to cause trouble (not really, well, maybe a little).
-I still was full of zest and spunk.
+Internally, I felt young, vibrant, fun, and ready to cause trouble—not really, well, maybe a little.
+I remained full of zest and spunk.
 The woman in the mirror had some gray hair appearing along with some “fine lines”.
 Gravity also seemed to have taken hold of the woman’s face.

 Wow, that’s what it must mean to grow old!